 - poor posture that places additional stress on the spine and overloads the surrounding muscles and ligaments.

-To tackle pain in the upper back, consider taking over-the-counter pain relief, such as paracetamol.
-You could also take an oral non-steroidal anti-inflammatory drug (NSAID) or apply a topical NSAID.
+To tackle pain in the upper back, consider taking over-the-counter pain relievers, such as acetaminophen.
+You could also take an oral non-steroidal anti-inflammatory drug (NSAID) or apply a topical NSAID.62,63

 In contrast, lower back pain is felt at the base of the back.
-Lower back pain may occur from:
+Lower back pain may occur from:61

 - lifting something too heavy

 - overstretching the lower back muscles

 These can cause a sprain or strain in the lower back, leading to pain and sometimes muscle spasms.